The King's Body Guard

 Today, the Yeomen of the Guard endure as both a symbol of loyalty and a nod to an England that once was: an England of pageantry, of duty, and of pride.
 They march with unwavering solemnity, a touch of historic grandeur threading through their every movement, embodying the timeless duty of a royal guard that serves not just to defend the sovereign, but to honour the nation itself.

-Amongst their ranks, the Bodyguard boasts no less than seven holders of the Victoria Cross as well as hundreds of other gallantry awards, as a testament to their distinguished history.
+Amongst their ranks, the Bodyguard boasts no less than seven holders of the Victoria Cross and hundreds of other gallantry awards, a remarkable testament to their distinguished history.

 Pre-Creation